 BBQ Sandwiches, Dill Pickles, and Chips…my boys (all 3 of them!) love this meal and it is the easiest thing I make.
 Look for the ready made pulled pork or chicken (near the meat section).
 There are several brands and they are all good.
 Pick up some rolls, dill pickles and bag of chips.
 Need a veggie?
 Carrot sticks work great!

 Leftovers…don’t poo poo this.
 I cook with leftovers in mind.
 On the nights I actually have time to cook, I will make something (and make a lot of it) with the intention of using the leftovers for other meals.
 We had an unexpected night home on Tuesday so I made my Pesto Chicken.
 I had homemade pesto in the freezer so the meal literally took 30 minutes including cook time.
 And it is one of our favorites and I had the leftovers for another meal.
 Just heat and serve!

-Takeout or Eating Out…we’ve cut way back on eating out in 2019 and my goodness, I don’t miss it at all.
+Takeout or Eating Out…we’ve cut way back on eating out and my goodness, I don’t miss it at all.
 It had started to become not special.
 Not only for the boys but for us too.
 That is a lot of money (and bad calories) for nothing special.
 But, there is a time and a place for takeout or eating out.
-We’re thankful for all of the wonderful options we have near us (Koi Koi, Dogwood, and Open Road are three of our favorite restaurants) and by golly, it is glorious to have all the work of preparing a meal done for you…that makes it special in my book!
+We’re thankful for all of the wonderful options we have near us (Koi Koi, Dogwood, and Harvey’s are three of our favorite restaurants) and by golly, it is glorious to have all the work of preparing a meal done for you…that makes it special in my book!